cessda/cessda.cdc.userguide/filtered-search.md

 The system allows filtering by topic, data collection year, country in which the study took place, and the institution providing the study metadata.
-These institutions are mainly research Data Archives.
+These institutions are mainly research data repositories.
 Note the limitations: the Country and Collection years filters include only those studies where the metadata includes the country and data information in standardised, machine-actionable format.